Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Notebooks/Jason/README.md

 ## March 16, 2023
 Finished a working version of server -> MCU -> server testing with small imgs only (can see image on server)

+## March 30-31, 2023
+We met in lab today to formally test out the thermal printer's functions.
+We use a power supply at around 7.5V in the lab.
+After playing around with it, some helpful conclusions we made were: plug TX pin of printer to RX pin of MCU and RX pin of printer to TX pin of MCU.
+We only managed to successfully print out a test page once out of multiple attempts through programming the MCU.
+The test page should look like this:

+ins. img

 ## April 2, 2023
 We received ESP32 development boards.
 This board is more popular (because it has more pins, has lots of Python users, has more memory) than the ESP8266, I would say.